Captain E.J. Smith - Personality, Reputation and Retirement

 Age limit: Although Smith signed on to Titanic aged "59" he was actually 62.
 The third ship in the Olympic class series would take at least another two years (Britannic did not enter service until 1915 - 3 years later) by which time he would be 64 years old.
 In 1910 Cunard put an age limit of 60 years for captains of their new ships Mauretania and Lusitania.
 54.).
 However, this was not a legal requirement.

-1911 Newspaper report of retirement: The New York Times of June 6, 1911 reported: "Capt.
+1911 Newspaper reports of retirement: The New York Times of June 6, 1911 reported: "Capt.
 E.J.
 Smith, R.N.R. the Commodore of the White Star Line, who is to command the new mammoth liner Olympic, will retire at the end of the present year, it is understood, as he will have reached his age limit.
 He will be relieved by Capt.
 H.J.
 Haddock of the Oceanic."
 There was never any correction or retraction of this before or after the Titanic disaster.
 However The New York Times did publish another article dated November 19, 1911 which stated that Captain Smith would retire "next Summer on reaching the age limit" and be replaced with Captain Haddock - indicating he would continue in command of Titanic for the months of April through to June 1912.

 Publicity: Since Captain Smith's name guaranteed bookings, author Gary Cooper has suggested that the White Star Line might even have encouraged the rumours of retirement, not denying them until the last moment, in order to benefit from bookings by passengers not wanting to miss out on the famous EJ's 'last' voyage.
 60.)